nitin12384/nbot/README.md

 A python chatbot for discord, based on pattern matching of predefined responses, saved in a file.

 # !!!
-Code is not working currently.
-Will be updated soon.

 # requirements